Skip to content

 “The evidence…did not establish, other than by mere assertion, that the Facebook page was in fact that of Flo Rida and did not prove that a posting on it was likely to come to his attention in a timely fashion…”

-What Needs to be Shown to Obtain an Order for Substituted Service via Social Media?
+Requirements to Obtain an Order for Substituted Service via Social Media

 Whether by a Facebook private message, Tweeting, Instagram direct inbox or perhaps even Tinder, the method selected to effect substituted service must likely bring the documents to the relevant person’s attention.

-1. That the social media account to which the message is being sent actually belongs to the relevant person;
+• that the social media account you plan to contact actually belongs to the other party;

 Register for our free webinars